 We develop and retain our First Nations employees by offering them opportunities within the organisation to broaden their skills and experience.
 The development activities include graduate and intern rotations and mentoring relationships.
 We actively seek to appoint our students into suitable permanent opportunities that become available and encourage our non-student group to apply for internal transfer and promotion opportunities.

 In 2014 GPT began the process to develop a Reconciliation Action Plan (RAP) and proudly submitted a Statement of Commitment to Reconciliation Australia.
 GPT launched its inaugural Innovate RAP on 12 October 2015, followed by the launch of our Stretch RAP in February 2018.
-GPT's RAP houses the commitments and targets to make an important contribution to the journey towards Reconciliation and to improving the lives of Australia’s First Nations People.
+GPT's RAP shares our commitments and targets to make an important contribution to the journey towards Reconciliation and to improving the lives of Australia’s First Nations People.
 These commitments include:

 - Continuing to build strong positive relationships and partnerships to support First Nations peoples